NSRL CUP SERIES

 SETUPS - All races will be open setups.

-QUICK REPAIRS - There will be 1 quick repair for each race.
+QUICK REPAIRS - There will be no quick repairs for each race.

 TIRE LIMITS - You will have a set amount of tires specified for each race.
 This info can be found on the Cup Schedule page.